pourmalek/covir2/20220401/readme.md

 Premature release of mandates for using masks and physical distancing serves the political and economic purposes of the governments, not the public health and survival needs of the populations.

 People will die.
-Do something now.
+Do something now, Ministry of Health and Medical Education.

 <br/><br/>